 Proposition 8 was a California ballot proposition as well as a state constitutional amendment passed in the November 2008 state elections.
 The measure added a new provision to the Declaration of Rights in the California Constitution.
 The new provision provides "only marriage between a man and a woman is valid or recognized in California."
 By changing the recognition of marriage to opposite-sex couples, the proposition overturned the California Supreme Court’s ruling allowing same-sex couples to have the constitutional right to marry.

 Denying same-sex couples the right to marry unfairly taints lesbian and gay families, and sends the message they are second-class citizens.
 It also conveys that it is OK to discriminate against them.

 I am a simple person.
 Either everyone is created equally and given the same "inalienable rights" as everyone else or not.
 If someone is not entitled to the same rights based on gender, race or sexual orientation, then they are being discriminated against.
 There is no middle ground.
-Same-sex couples should absolutely have access to the same benefits enjoyed by heterosexual couples.

 Every person, regardless of their sexuality or whom they love, deserves equal rights like childcare tax credits, Social Security benefits, family and medical leave, health care benefits for spouses and children as well as estate planning taxes and benefits.
 Every single American citizen is entitled to these benefits, not just heterosexual couples.